Parvovirus Fast Facts

 - Infection can occur following oronasal exposure with parvovirus feces.
 Fomites (shoes, clothes, feet of pets, etc) are an important mode of transmission since canine parvovirus (CPV) can persist for months to years under the right environment.

 - An in-clinic fecal ELISA test is widely used for diagnosis.
 A false negative (meaning the test is negative but the dog does have parvovirus) can occur early in the course of the disease or if test is performed >10 days post infection – this means the body has not made antibodies against the virus for the test to detect or the body is trying to clear the infection and the antibodies are to low to detect.
 Also if your pet is vaccinated recently it can have a weak positive on the ELISA test up to 4-6days.
 Most dogs with natural infections will show a strong positive result.

 - Treatment is based on treating dehydration, hypothermia, hypoglycemia, sepsis, and gastrointestinal support.
-Hospitalization is the gold standard of care with a higher chance of success for parvovirus cases, however outpatient care is an option as well but success rates are drastically lower.
+Taking your dog in a pet services and veterinary clinic for hospitalization and monitoring is the gold standard of care with a higher chance of success for parvovirus cases; however, outpatient care is an option as well but success rates are drastically lower.